The best HBO series

 TV viewers couldn’t get enough of Kate Winslet talking about hoagies and Rolling Rocks in her Delco accent in the summer of 2021 — oh, and they were also pretty invested in who killed Erin McMenamin, the central mystery at the heart of Mare of Easttown.

 The high-budget historical costume drama Rome in some ways set the stage for Game of Thrones.
-It combines soap opera intrigue, heaping portions of violence and nudity and world-shaping military and political struggles to tell the story of the rise and fall of Julius Caesar and his heir Octavian.
+It combines soap opera intrigue, heaps of violence, nudity and world-shaping military and political struggles to tell the story of the rise and fall of Julius Caesar and his heir Octavian.

 While seeing figures made famous by Shakespeare and Dante brought to life is the show’s primary attraction, it also offers a glimpse at how the common people of Rome lived by telling the stories of two soldiers, Lucius Vorenus and Titus Pullo, who seem to always find themselves where history is happening.
 Serving as comic relief and audience stand-ins, these characters are truly the heart and soul of the show.